0mar/dealiiscale/README.md

 ## Installation for Linux (Ubuntu)

 Most popular distros have deal.II available in their repos.
-For Ubuntu, deal.ii is installed using
+For Ubuntu, deal.II is installed using

 ```bash
 sudo apt install lib-deal.ii-dev